 Blue stripes – handicapped parking only

 Parking Permits: All students have the option of purchasing a parking permit through the myUT web portal (myut.utoledo.edu).
 Permits are $125 per semester, and are NOT covered by PSEO; therefore, payment is the responsibility of the student.
 If you receive a parking ticket, you have the right to appeal.
 To appeal a fine, visit the Transportation Center.
 To pay a parking ticket, go to the Payment Depository box across from the PSEOP office in Rocket Hall.
-PSEOP students are generally issued “K” permits, and can park in lots 3, 4, 5, 18, 20 and the east ramp.
+PSEOP students are issued “K” permits, and can park in lot 2, 3, 4, 5, 18, and 20.

 Registration holds: Registration holds are put on student accounts for the following reasons: parking tickets, library fines, lab breakage, and overdue accounts.
 Transcripts will not be sent to your high school if a registration hold is on your account.
 This could affect your graduation.
 It is imperative that any holds be cleared from your account as soon as possible.
 Registration holds will also keep a student from registering for the next term.

 Grades: Option A will not affect your high school grade point average.
 Grades received under this option are a permanent part of the student’s college transcript only.
 Option B class grades become a part of your high school and college transcripts.

 Placement tests: Placement tests are required for chemistry, math, and foreign language courses.
 Please see your PSEOP advisor for more information on placement testing.

 Honors classes: PSEOP students are not permitted to take Honors courses.